 The Season of Lent is a time of fasting and prayer for the Church.
-It corresponds to the time of preparation that Jesus spent in the wilderness before beginning His earthly ministry.
+It corresponds to the time of preparation that Jesus spent in the wilderness before beginning his earthly ministry.
 Scripture tells us that Jesus was led there by the Holy Spirit for forty days of fasting and prayer.
 Thus, Lent begins with the service of Ash Wednesday and runs through Holy Saturday, the day before Easter Sunday.
-This time period is actually forty six days, because the six Sundays in between the beginning and end of the Lenten Season are not really part the days of fasting.
+This period is actually forty-six days because the six Sundays between the beginning and end of the Lenten Season are not really part of the days of fasting.
 Sundays are always days of celebrating the resurrection of our Lord.

-Historically, in the Easter Church, Lent has provided a time in which new converts were prepared for Holy Baptism.
+Historically, in the Easter Church, Lent has provided a time when new converts were prepared for Holy Baptism.
 This practice is still observed in many liturgical churches.

-Why should we observe this time of preparation and what does it mean to each of us and the Church today?
-Clearly this observance is not required for salvation.
-The saving act of Jesus on the cross and our response to His loving sacrifice is required, followed by our endurance in the Faith with His help.
+Why should we observe this time of preparation and what does it mean to us and the Church today?
+Clearly, this observance is not required for salvation.
+The saving act of Jesus on the cross and our response to his loving sacrifice is required, followed by our endurance in the Faith with His help.
 Nevertheless, we cannot deny that life does present us with wilderness experiences.

 What is false is a church that suggests that Christians should not have them.
 We do have them.
 Job stood head and shoulders above his peers as a righteous man in his day, yet he experienced a terrible wilderness experience.
-The false triumphalism found in some of today’s churches would have us believe that such experiences should not occur, bringing condemnation on those who go through them because they do not have enough faith.
+The false triumphalism found in some of today’s churches would make us believe that such incidents should not occur, bringing condemnation to those who go through them because they lack faith.
 Jesus had enough faith, but he experienced the wilderness.

 What should Lent not be?
 It should not be about our attempt to impress God by what we are giving up for Him, or by what spiritual gymnastics we are putting ourselves through.
 The “giving-up” notion is fundamentally flawed.
 It makes us dread Lent.
 We then cannot wait for Lent to be over.
-That is why Mardi Gras or Carnival has such an appeal for many people.
+That is why Mardi Gras or Carnival appeals to many people.
 They feel that they must make up ahead of time, the fun they will be losing.

-Too often Lenten promises are like New Years resolutions.
+Too often Lenten promises are like New Year’s resolutions.
 We make them but we don’t keep them and then we feel under condemnation.
 Satan has a field day with us.
 He loves our false humility and piety.
 God does not want us to prove who we are.
-He wants to prove who we are, if we will allow him to do so.
+He wants to prove himself to us if we will allow him to do so.
 He is the author and finisher of our faith.
 We just need to submit ourselves to him.